cmoulliard/liquiditydrive/README.md

 The application generates the CSV files in the `out/` directory.

-**Important**: The HTTP requests failing are stored under the file `out/error-log.csv` and includes the code ISIN, the date and the HTTP Error Code !
+**Important**: The HTTP requests failing are stored under the file `out/error-log.csv` and includes the code ISIN, the date and the HTTP Error Code (see: https://fr.wikipedia.org/wiki/Liste_des_codes_HTTP) !